Student Accomplishment and Leadership

 Student Leadership Positions

-There are a number of student leadership positions that students are invited to apply for, depending on their year level and relevant experiences.
+There are a number of student leadership positions that students are invited to apply for, depending on their year level and relevant experience.
 These include positions on the Student Council, Sports Leaders, Music Leaders, Peer Mentors and House Captains.
 Students are given regular opportunities to participate in leadership skills development from Year 7 onwards.